Climate Change and Health Adaptation Program

 Contact the program at email@example.com.

-Program staff will provide you with an application guide and proposal template to help you with your submission.
-They are also available to review and provide feedback on draft proposals.
+Program staff will provide you with an application guide and template to help you with your submission.
+They are also available to review and provide feedback on draft applications.